 The DT 350 hubs on the Traverse Carbon wheels come with a 36 tooth star ratchet freehub system.
 This provides a respectable 10-degrees between engagement points which is relatively standard.

 Ten-degree engagement isn't terrible, especially at this price point, but it is noticeably slower and lower performance than the quick engagement of the hubs on the Race Face Next R31 at 3-degrees or the Reynolds TR 309 S with 5-degrees.
 Again, these are the same exact hubs with the same freehub engagement as the Santa Cruz Reserve 30 Carbon, but these wheels retail for $399 less.
 The DT 350 freehub can also be upgraded, for just over $100, to a 54 tooth star ratchet that speeds the freehub engagement up to 6.6-degrees.

 The Traverse Carbon wheels weighed in at 1,866g in the 29" wheel size we tested.
-While they are the heaviest carbon model in this review, they are only 34g heavier than the Santa Cruz Reserve wheels, and just 90g heavier than our Editor's Choice Award winner, the Race Face Next R31, but they retail for $300-$400 less.
+While they are the heaviest carbon model in this review, they are only 34g heavier than the Santa Cruz Reserve wheels, and just 90g heavier than our Editor's Choice Award winner, the Race Face Next R31, but they retail for a few hundred dollars less.

 We feel this weight is impressive for such an affordable set of carbon wheels.
 That said, they don't feel as zippy, especially during accelerations, as the lighter models, but unless you test them back to back like we did you'd probably be hard-pressed to notice the difference.

 We put the Traverse Carbon wheels through the same abusive testing process as all of the other wheels in this review and we are impressed with their durability.
 They have remained true and round with even spoke tension and no visible damage to speak of.
 We especially like their use of brass nipples, as they are typically stronger, longer-lasting, and less brittle than aluminum nipples.